TwentyFourMinutes/DulcisX/DocFx/guides/getting_started/principles.md

 All nodes provided by DuclisX **only represent the current position of the node in the Hierarchy**.
 This means that when a document gets renamed or the location gets changed, **the given instance becomes invalid**.

-**Also comparing Nodes is not save**.
+**Also comparing Nodes by reference is not save**.
 DuclisX doesn't cache any Nodes nor any of its properties.
 A Node returned by an event will never be the same as any other instance of a Node returned by a method or other class members.

 > [!NOTE]
-> If you want to still compare two nodes with each other, you can either try comparing the results of `GetFullPath` for `IPhysicalNodes` or comparing the `ItemId` and the `UnderlyingHierarchy`.
+> However comparing two Nodes with each other using the `==` operator or the `Equals` method returns true, of course only if the Nodes are identical in terms of the location in the Solution Explorer.
+Though it won't guarantee reference equality for the reasons named above.

 > [!NOTE]
 > The `SoltionNode` class is the only Node, which will always update itself on changes to itself.
-Therefore comparing two Solution instances returned by DulcisX are _always_ equal.
+Therefore comparing two Solution references returned by DulcisX are _always_ equal.

 ## Creation of Objects